Skip to main content

 1. Do your research

 Many art enthusiasts buy art based on their own aesthetic and emotional responses to an artwork, but to truly connect to the work it’s best to do your research, understand the culture it comes from and be able to resonate with the story it reflects.
-Buying indigenous art the right way can have a huge effect on remote communities and personal values alike.
+Buying Aboriginal art the right way can have a huge effect on remote communities and personal values alike.

 Alfonso notes, ‘It’s important to know the provenance of the artwork and whether it’s from an ethical art source’.
 The provenance is verified by documentation that authenticates a particular art piece and should be supplied along with the work.
 These documents outline details such as the work's creator, history, and the piece’s appraisal value.